GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/index.md

 * [Game Leaderboards](https://wiki.gdevelop.io/gdevelop5/interface/games-dashboard/leaderboard-administration/)
 * [Game Marketing and Ads](https://wiki.gdevelop.io/gdevelop5/interface/games-dashboard/marketing/)

-All these services are available for all users with a GDevelop account, and are easy to configurate and work **without** intrusive trackers, third party applications or compromising your players privacy.
+All these services are available for all users with a GDevelop account and are easy to configure.
+They work **without** intrusive trackers, third-party applications, or compromising players' privacy.

 !!! tip

-    Depending on the terms and conditions under which your game is distributed, you may want to inform and give a way to your players to not send any data.
-This can be done using an action to enable or disable the metrics.
+    Depending on the terms and conditions under which your game is distributed, you may be required to inform your players about data collection.
+Metrics can be disabled by using an action in the [Events editor](https://wiki.gdevelop.io/gdevelop5/interface/events-editor/) to enable or disable metrics.

 ## Publishing the game

 To enable the "Manage" functionality and access the game's metrics, the project has to be published on [gd.games](https://gd.games).
-Before publishing your game, make sure to be logged to the [GDevelop account](/gdevelop5/interface/profile) that you wish to use to publish.
+Before publishing the game, make sure to be logged to the [GDevelop account](/gdevelop5/interface/profile) that you wish to use to publish.

 Numerous platforms are available for export.
 Learn how to do it according to your desired platforms with the help of [this guide](https://wiki.gdevelop.io/gdevelop5/publishing/).

-Once your game is online, the game will be automatically visible and available through the app's "Manage" section.
+Once the game is online, it will be automatically visible and available through the app's "Manage" section.

 ![Manage-Game-Interface](Manage-Games.png)